 The messy lob delivers texture, which is great for round faces, but the effect can be enhanced with a side parting.

-Here is an eye-catchingshort bob that is layered, tapered and curled to have angles and pieces all throughout the head.
+Here is an eye-catching short bob that is layered, tapered and curled to have angles and pieces all throughout the head, practically everything a hairstyle for round faces should have.

 Fun Black Styles to Flatter Round Faces

 Black hairstyles for round faces pose certain challenges.
-On the one hand, frizzy texture of natural African American hair can create excess volume around the cheeks in short and mid-length cuts.
+On the one hand, the frizzy texture of natural African American hair can create excess volume around the cheeks in short and mid-length cuts, which will only emphasize a round face shape.
 On the other hand, growing out long hair is quite tricky with its fragile texture.
-This is where relaxing, braiding or asew-in style can really help in taming bushy Afro hair, while giving it an elongating effect.
+This is where relaxing, braiding or asew-in style can really help in taming bushy Afro hair, while giving it an elongating effect to perfectly balance a round face.
 Yet, natural hair shines in pixie cuts and bob chops, especially when the latter is layered to get more definition and visual structure.
 Anyway, opt for tapered lines, since they create the required angles to build more advantageous framing.

-This girl proves that short hairstyles go well with fuller faces, when volume and texture are added to the top.
+This girl proves that short hairstyles go well with round faces, when volume and texture are added to the top.

 If you lack natural volume, don’t hesitate to go for weave hairstyles, like this eye-popping ‘do with flattering asymmetry.

-This African American gal knows how to embrace her natural curl and adapt it to her face shape –through a glam side-parted bob.
+This African American gal knows how to embrace her natural curl and adapt it to her round face shape – through a glam side-parted bob.

 Opt for a braided lob, if you prefer protective styling.
 This is a good illustration of box braids with a dragging down feel.